-How to cook flank steak in cast iron recipe on the stove you can make to tender melt in your mouth deliciousness.
+How to cook flank steak in cast iron skillet oven recipe on the stove you can make to tender melt in your mouth deliciousness.
 If you loved how to cook flank steak slow cooker style indoors this one too turns out moist with a tasty sauce on the outside.

 Sliced roasted flank steak nestled in a cast iron pan with flavorful juices.